-In Sharknado 3: Oh Hell No!, Tara Reid watches a shiver of sharks attack a NASA rocket.
+In Sharknado 3: Oh Hell No!, Tara Reid watches in horror as sharks attack a NASA rocket.
 "How can they survive in space?" she screams.
 Ian Ziering's character, aptly named Fin, brings up a good point: "How could they survive in a tornado?"

-If you thought SyFy's cheesy franchise couldn't get more absurd, this weekend's Sharknado: The 4th Awakens came to prove it could be delightfully dumber and even more painfully addicting.
-There were pop culture references and throwbacks galore, several more chainsaws, and an almost innumerable variety of destructive tornadoes.
-Below, a recap of the most ridiculous highlights from the latest chapter in this breathtaking saga:
+Right.
+If you thought SyFy's notoriously cheesy franchise couldn't get more absurd, Sharknado: The 4th Awakens came to prove you wrong this weekend.
+There were pop culture references galore, several more chainsaws, and an almost innumerable variety of destructive tornadoes.
+Below, a recap:

 As is tradition, there were plenty of celebrity cameos, including Erika Girardi, Seth Rollins, and David Faustino.
 One of the first, and most memorable, was Scott Thompson, aka Carrot Top.
 The redheaded stand-up's appearance is brief, but he's around long enough to make half a dozen Vegas jokes -- and a drunk driving one.

 Well, he tried.
-Gone are the days when Charles Hittinger played Fin's elder son.
-Last night it was Hannah Montana's Cody Linley, and Dr. Drew officiated his airborne nuptials before everybody almost died on the family Vegas meet-up.
+Gone are the days of Charles Hittinger as Fin's elder son.
+Last night it was Hannah Montana's Cody Linley, and Dr. Drew officiated his airborne nuptials before everybody almost died on the terrible, horrible, no good, very sharky Vegas trip.

 At one point, pro surfer-turned-national 'nado whisperer Fin used the doors of a plummeting car to maneuver himself and his daughter-in-law (Imani Hakim) from the top of a casino onto a neon twister.
 Then he drove the car down said twister and onto the street in perfect timing.
 Then everyone watching said, Cool... wait, what?